 For specific requirements for the individual major or for information about other activities of the Center for Integrative Studies, please contact the director or program coordinator.

-Information about the criteria and application process for awarding distinction in the individual major is available on the CIS web site.
+Information about the criteria and application process for awards of distinction in the individual major is available on the CIS web site.

 INTEGRATIVE SENIOR PROJECT

-All senior integrative projects include coursework during both semesters of the senior year.
-For the fall term students may enroll in IS 391: Senior Project I, a course graded on a P/N basis, or another level III course closely related to the topics and activities of the senior project.
-During the spring term, students must register for IS 392: Senior Project II, which involves the completion and public presentation of the senior project.
+All senior integrative projects include work during both semesters of the senior year.
+Students determine the topic and scope of their project in consultation with their advisor at the beginning of the fall semester.
+For the fall term students choose a level III course or other experience closely related to the topics and activities of the major and senior project, or, in consultation with their faculty advisor, may enroll in IS 391: Senior Project I, an independent course graded on a P/N basis.
+During the spring term, students must enroll in IS 392: Senior Project II, which involves the completion and public presentation of the senior project.
 A brief description of the student's major and senior project appears on the official transcript.

 391 Senior Project I